Any-Dimensional Polynomial Optimization via de Finetti Theorems: Bounds for Any-Dimensional Polynomial Problems

 \section{Bounds for Any-Dimensional Polynomial Problems}

-In this section, we use Theorems~\ref{thm:DeFin_general_Zseq} and \ref{thm:dual_deFin_Pseq} from Section~\ref{sec:deFinetti} to construct lower bounds on the limiting optimal value of a freely-described POP via a freely-symmetrized POP and we prove associated rates of convergence.
-There is some asymmetry in these two theorems, which leads to different rates for freely-described problems over $\mscr Z$-sequences and over $\mscr D$-sequences.
-Nevertheless, the construction of the bounds is the same for the two cases, and we seek to provide as unified a treatment as possible.
-We begin by abstracting away the common features of these two cases into a single definition. \begin{definition}[De Finetti maps] Let $(\mscr U,\mscr L)$ be an $\FS$-pair on $(\vct V_n)$ as in Definition~\ref{def:fs_pair} and let $F_{m,n}\colon[n]\to[m]$ be a uniformly random map.
+In this section, we use Theorems~\ref{thm:DeFin_general_Zseq} and \ref{thm:dual_deFin_Pseq} from Section~\ref{sec:deFinetti} to construct lower bounds on the limiting optimal value of a freely-described POP via a freely-symmetrized POP, and we prove associated rates of convergence.
+While the constants involved in these rates, as well as their derivations, differ for freely-described problems over $\mscr Z$-sequences and over $\mscr D$-sequences, the construction of the bounds is the same and we seek to provide as unified a treatment as possible.
+We begin by abstracting away the common features of these two cases into a single definition. \begin{definition}[De Finetti maps] Let $(\mscr U,\mscr L)$ be a $\FS$-pair on $(\vct V_n)$ as in Definition~\ref{def:fs_pair} and let $F_{m,n}\colon[n]\to[m]$ be a uniformly random map.
 Define the \emph{de Finetti maps} on $(\mscr U, \mscr L)$ to be the random linear maps $L_{m,n}\colon\vct V_n\to\vct V_m$ given by \begin{enumerate} \item $L_{m,n} = \rho(F_{n,m})$ if $(\mscr U,\mscr L)=(\mc F(\mscr D),\mc F(\mscr Z))$, \item $L_{m,n} = \rho(F_{m,n})^\star$ if $(\mscr U,\mscr L) = (\mc F(\mscr Z),\mc F(\mscr D))$, \end{enumerate} for some sequence of standard constructions $\mc F$.
 Here we have used the action $\rho$ of maps between finite sets on $(\vct V_n)$ derived in Section~\ref{sec:deFinetti_intro} from the standard action on $(\RR^n)$. \end{definition}